Files

 Double-click on the LabelPointReplacer to open the parameters.
 In the parameters, set the Label to school_name, then set the Label Height to 50.

-Note: Label height is measured in ground units (meters in this case) and may either be entered as a number or can be taken from the value of a feature attribute by selecting the attribute name from the drop-down list.
+Note: Label height is measured in ground units (meters in this case) and may be entered as a number or taken from the value of a feature attribute by selecting the attribute name from the drop-down list.
 If the label height is too tall, you can either adjust the label height accordingly in the LabelPointReplacer parameters or edit the annotation size in the output format.

 4. Run Workspace